Asanas in the Himalayas – A Field Trip to The Kunjapuri Temple

 By Rishikul Yogshala

 We cleared a space on the right side of the temple to lay down our mats and begin our practice.
-A few chants and several asanas later we lie in shavasana with our eyes closed amidst the sounds of the monkeys frolicking and the natives praying around us.
-At one point two women lapped the temple as part of their sacred ceremony and carefully walked between our resting bodies tossing more sweet offerings as they sang in sanskrit.
+After a few chants and several asanas, we lie in Shavasana with our eyes closed amidst the sounds of monkeys frolicking and natives praying around us.
+At one point, two women circled the temple as part of their sacred ceremony, carefully walking between our resting bodies and tossing sweet offerings while singing in Sanskrit.
+It was one of the most unique practices I’ve ever experienced.
+We were 1,667 meters in the air yet deeply immersed in authentic Indian culture.

 You may also like